 And the most-difficult-to-articulate quality of all: Your fit for the role.
 Your energy.
 Your tenacity.
 Your courage.
 What is the brand that has been consistently visible during your career?
 Is it your penchant for safety performance?
 Productivity performance?
 Quality?
 Product development?
+Industry leadership?

-Here are accomplishment statements for you to consider:
+Suggested accomplishment statements for you to customize:

 “Try not to become a man of success, but rather try to become a man of value.”
 Albert Einstein

 If you liked this post, please share it with your friends and colleagues.